neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/interfaces.md

   node_NOT: MovieWhere
 }

-type DeleteInfo {
+input MovieMoviesCreateFieldInput {
-  nodesDeleted: Int!
-  relationshipsDeleted: Int!
+  node: MovieCreateInput!
 }

-input MovieCreateInput {
+input MovieMoviesDeleteFieldInput {
-  id: ID
-  movies: MovieMoviesFieldInput
+  where: MovieWhere
+  delete: MovieDeleteInput
 }

+input MovieMoviesFieldInput {
+  create: [MovieMoviesCreateFieldInput!]
+  connect: [MovieConnectFieldInput!]
+}

+type MovieMoviesRelationship {
+  node: Movie!
+}

+input MovieMoviesUpdateFieldInput {
+  where: MovieWhere
+  update: MovieUpdateInput
+  connect: [MovieConnectFieldInput!]
+  disconnect: [MovieDisconnectFieldInput!]
+  create: [MovieMoviesCreateFieldInput!]
+  delete: [MovieDeleteFieldInput!]
+}

 input MovieOptions {
-  """Specify one or more MovieSort objects to sort Movies by.
-The sorts will be applied in the order in which they are arranged in the array."""
+  # Specify one or more MovieSort objects to sort Movies by.
+The sorts will be applied in the order in which they are arranged in the array.
   sort: [MovieSort]
   limit: Int
   skip: Int
 }

+input MovieRelationInput {
+  movies: [MovieMoviesCreateFieldInput!]
+}

-"""Fields to sort Movies by.
-The order in which sorts are applied is not guaranteed when specifying many fields in one MovieSort object.""" input MovieSort {
+# Fields to sort Movies by.
+The order in which sorts are applied is not guaranteed when specifying many fields in one MovieSort object.
+input MovieSort {
   id: SortDirection
 }

+input MovieUpdateInput {
+  id: ID
+  movies: [MovieMoviesUpdateFieldInput!]
+}

 input MovieWhere {
+  OR: [MovieWhere!]
+  AND: [MovieWhere!]
   id: ID
+  id_NOT: ID
   id_IN: [ID]
-  id_NOT: ID
   id_NOT_IN: [ID]
   id_CONTAINS: ID
   id_NOT_CONTAINS: ID